History of Queens Park Rangers F.C.: Promotion again

 After relegation in the 1968–69 season, QPR spent four years back in the Second Division.
-Terry Venables joined from Spurs at the beginning of the 1969–70 season.
-Later, Rodney Marsh was sold to Manchester City, but a skillful and exciting team was built largely by Gordon Jago.
-This included goalkeeper Phil Parkes, striker Don Givens from Luton, winger Dave Thomas from Burnley and Marsh's replacement, the outrageously skilled Stanley Bowles.
+Terry Venables joined from Spurs at the beginning of the 1969–70 season and Rodney Marsh was later sold to Manchester City.
+But it was manager Gordon Jago who really built the new team.
+This included goalkeeper Phil Parkes, striker Don Givens from Luton, winger Dave Thomas from Burnley and Marsh's replacement, Stanley Bowles.
 These new signings in addition to home grown talent such as Dave Clement, Ian Gillard, Mick Leach, and captain Gerry Francis finished runners up to Burnley in 1972–73 season.

 Sexton's supremes

 Jago resigned in the late 1974 and was replaced by the former Chelsea manager Dave Sexton.
 Sexton added John Hollins, Don Masson and David Webb to give the side the blend of experience that was needed.
 In 1975–76, Sexton led them to the runners-up spot in the First Division, missing out on the league title by a single point.
 After completing their 42-game season, QPR sat at the top of the First Division a point ahead of Liverpool who had to win their final game of the season at Wolverhampton Wanderers to snatch title away from the Rangers.
 Because of Liverpool appearing in the then two-legged UEFA Cup Final, the game was held over for ten days.
 Despite the Wolves taking the lead and holding it until the 77th minute, Liverpool scored 3 times to win 3–1 and clinch the league title.
 The squad contained seven England internationals.
 Had the current 3-points-for-a-win and goal-difference rules been in place, QPR would have stood a chance as their points would have been equal, with a goal difference of only 1.

 In 1976–77, QPR failed to recreate their fine form of the previous season in the league, but the cup competitions saw some success.
 The side reached the semi-finals of the League Cup but lost in a replay to Aston Villa.
-In their first entry into European football, they reached the quarter-finals of the UEFA Cup, losing to AEK Athens FC on penalties.
+In their first entry into European football, they reached the quarter-finals of the UEFA Cup, losing to AEK Athens on penalties.
 In the summer of 1977, Sexton moved to Manchester United and was replaced by his assistant, Frank Sibley, who became the youngest manager in the history of the Football League.
 The following season proved to be a poor one, however, and QPR only just avoided relegation, leading to Sibley's tenure being cut short after just a year.
 Former manager Alec Stock agreed to return to the club over the summer, only to back out just days before the following season started, due to a disagreement over the playing budget, leading to the hasty appointment of Stock's intended assistant, Steve Burtenshaw, as manager.
 1978–79 proved to be a thoroughly dismal season, and the club were relegated after winning just six league games (four of the victories coming before Christmas 1978).